All Episodes

 My battery's getting low on this phone.

-People need to know that that women, I mean, we do great stuff, but we still have that.
+People need to know that women, I mean, we do great stuff, but we still have that.

 I know this stuff.

-So does my husband, bless his heart.
+So does my husband.

-So here we have even a conservative woman of Spokane who got a little lump in her throat here.
+So here we have even a conservative woman of Spokane.

-He's in there shouting at me, don't you understand how pathetic it is.
+He's in there shouting at me.

-Right now, I'm not gonna characterize it.
+Right now, I'm not going to characterize it.

 I'm just trying to tell you what is, because everywhere else in the media is not getting this, and it is crucial to understand how to go forward here and understand what we're dealing with.